 9.2 Hootsuite Warranties.
-Hootsuite warrants that: (a) subject to an API Change, the functionality of the Enterprise Services will not be materially decreased during the term of the applicable Authorization Form; (b) to its knowledge, the Enterprise Services do not contain any malicious code or viruses; and (c) Hootsuite is an authorized reseller of any Partner Services sold to Customer in an Authorization Form.
+Hootsuite warrants that: (a) subject to an API Change, the functionality of the Enterprise Services will not be materially decreased during the term of the applicable Authorization Form; (b) to its knowledge, the Enterprise Services do not contain any malicious code or viruses; (c) Hootsuite has and will maintain and apply its own industry-standard company policies (including without limitation the policies made available at https://www.hootsuite.com/legal/); and (d) Hootsuite is an authorized reseller of any Third-Party Services sold to Customer by Hootsuite.

 (b) UNDER NO CIRCUMSTANCES WILL WE BE LIABLE FOR ANY THIRD-PARTY SERVICES, INCLUDING THE FAILURE OF ANY SUCH THIRD-PARTY SERVICES, OR ACTIVITIES OF THIRD PARTIES, OR ANY CONNECTION TO OR TRANSMISSION FROM THE INTERNET.